-Recently, There were much hype about an alleged SARS-like coronavirus being found in samples of Malayan pangolins (Manis Javanica) possessing nearly identical RBD to the SARS-CoV-2 coronavirus.
-Prominent journals cite the alleged discovery to claim that pangolins may be one of a possible intermediate host for the zoonotic transmission of SARS-CoV-2 to humans.
+Recently, there were much hype about reports of SARS-like coronaviruses being found in samples of Malayan pangolins (Manis Javanica) collected in Guangdong 2019, which appeared to possess nearly identical RBD's to the SARS-CoV-2 coronavirus.
+Prominent journals cited these discoveries to claim that pangolins may be a possible intermediate host for the zoonotic transmission of SARS-CoV-2 to humans.

-Here, we report that all databases used to support such a claim, upon which metagenomic analysis was possible, contained unexpected reads and was in serious risk of contamination.
-Here we also report that the presence of unexpected reads are directly related to the presence of coronavirus reads.
-Finally, we deduced the actual causative agent of the death of the pangolins sampled in GuangDong 2019 where the claim of coronavirus detections was made.
+Here, we report that all databases used to support such a claim, upon which metagenomic analysis was possible, contained unexpected reads and was potentially contaminated.
+Here we also report that the presences of these unexpected reads are directly related to the presence of coronavirus reads.
+Finally, we deduced the actual causative agent of the death of the pangolins sampled in Guangdong 2019 where the claim of coronavirus detections was made.